alfespa17/terraform-azurerm-rg/README.md

 # terraform-azurerm-rg
-Terraform module to create Azure Resource Groups
+Terraform module to create Azure Resource Groups and one sample azure ad user with contributor access.

 ## Parameters
 The module will require the following parameters:
-- name
 - region

-## Output Values

-The module will output the following values:

-- rg_name
-- rg_location